lemonlabsuk/scala-uri/README.md

 ## Public Suffixes

-`scala-uri` used the list of public suffixes from [publicsuffix.org](https://publicsuffix.org) to allow you to identify the TLD of your absolute URIs.
+`scala-uri` uses the list of public suffixes from [publicsuffix.org](https://publicsuffix.org) to allow you to identify the TLD of your absolute URIs.

 The `publicSuffix` method returns the longest public suffix from your URI